High Performance Git

 This is useful when the question is not "what is every commit reachable from here?" but something narrower, such as:

-That option does not reveal a truer history.
-It reveals a different slice of the history graph, tuned for a different kind of reading.
+That option reveals a different slice of the history graph, tuned for a different kind of reading.
+It is one valid view among several, each shaped to the question being asked.

 History Is Computed Every Time You Ask for It